FluffyFox337/Generic/README.md

 Two options for work:
 1. Without using Generic.conf = the folder does not contain it
-   * Connect to a working VPN (not in a browser)
+   * Connect to a working VPN (not in a browser).
-   * When running the generator pops up a window in which you can specify your Endpoint or press OK option will be used (default is engage.cloudflareclient.com:2408)
+   * When running the generator pops up a window in which you can specify your Endpoint or press OK option will be used (default is engage.cloudflareclient.com:2408).
    * Generate 5 accounts (one of which is renamed to Generic.conf, so that it is yours and not public) with the Endpoint value you have chosen and three randomly generated parameters Jc Jmin Jmax.
 3. Using Generic.conf = in the folder it IS
    * If the generator detects Generic.conf, it tries to raise the tunnel with this Generic.conf (any other VPN must be disabled otherwise the tunnel will not rise)